joachimdekker/master-thesis/docs/thesis/chapters/basic-compiler/main.typ

 == Creating the model

-Having covered the most important elements of the _Code Model_, we can dicuss how to create it from the _Compute Model_.
+Having covered the most important elements of the _Code Model_, we can discuss how to create it from the _Compute Model_.
 This is done in four steps.
 First (1), we transform the _Compute Model_ into the _Code Model_ by mapping the different nodes from the _Compute Model_ to _Expressions_ in the _Code Model_.
 Simultaneously, we introduce variables by using the references to the _Structure Model_ found in the _Compute Model_.
 Then we iterate upon that model and (2) inline variables and (3) transform the _Let_ expressions into statements.
 Finally (4), we emit the code layout model as code to the disk.
 In the upcoming sections, we discuss these steps further.

 === Variables
 The first step of the code layout model is the introduction of variables.
-LIke we covered in @sec:compute-phase, the _Compute Model_ is essentially one big expression that needs to be evaluated.
+Like we covered in @sec:compute-phase, the _Compute Model_ is essentially one big expression that needs to be evaluated.
 However, emitting this big expression will significantly decrease the readability of the program.
 As such, we need to introduce variables to make sense of the big sub-expressions.

 Every _Compute Unit_ contains the location it originated from in the _Spreadsheet_ of the _Structure Model_.
 In order to increase legibility and resemblance to the original Excel file, we use these locations to store computations.